 With over 10,500 small finds recovered to date, the Durham River Wear Assemblage is acknowledged as representing a major research facility, probably the largest collection of late- and post-medieval finds in the North of England - a unique regional and national resource.
 Mainly consisting of the discarded material culture of Durham’s citizens, these typically metal objects - the ‘small things forgotten’ - are revealing social activities rarely recorded in Durham’s written histories.

-This talk will be free of charge.
+This talk will be free of charge at Palace Green Library in the Learning Centre.
 Booking is not required for lunch time talks but seating will be allocated on a first come, first served basis.

 Visit the Museum of Archaeology Durham University to view a new and important addition to the display.